 When you read all of the help pages from the credit agencies, they are going to recommend that you use their other services, and make a big deal that doing a security freeze on your account is going to make it difficult to get credit.
-But that’s a bit of an exaggeration — you can very easily and temporarily lift a freeze should you decide to apply for something, you’ll just need to do it ahead of time.
+But that’s a bit of an exaggeration—you can very easily and temporarily lift a freeze should you decide to apply for something, you’ll just need to do it ahead of time.
 How’s that a big deal?

-Bottom line, a maximum $30 one time to freeze your credit on all three bureaus is cheaper than paying $20 a month for monitoring for the rest of your life.
+Bottom line: a maximum $30 one time to freeze your credit on all three bureaus is cheaper than paying $20 a month for monitoring for the rest of your life.

-Freezing Your Credit Accounts
+How to Freeze Your Credit Accounts

-For each of the three credit bureaus, there’s a whole process you’ll need to go through — first, you’ll need to go to each of their web pages separately, put in all your personal information, if you need to pay the $10 fee, you’ll have to enter your credit card number, and then you’ll have to verify that you are who you say you are based on questions from your credit report.
+For each of the three credit bureaus, there’s a whole process you’ll need to go through—first, you’ll need to go to each of their web pages separately, put in all your personal information, if you need to pay the $10 fee, you’ll have to enter your credit card number, and then you’ll have to verify that you are who you say you are based on questions from your credit report.

 We’d really recommend that you have a copy of your credit report handy, because some of those questions can be tricky.

 Alternatively, you can just call each of them separately and do the process over the phone, or you can even mail the required forms and information to each of them.
-They’ll need things like a copy of all your information, a utility bill in your name, and some other information — you’ll need to check with each one to see what they require.
+They’ll need things like a copy of all your information, a utility bill in your name, and some other information—you’ll need to check with each one to see what they require.

 NOTE: Make absolutely certain that when you click through these links that you are on the right site.
 Check the address bar to make sure it shows HTTPS.
 Otherwise go directly to each of their sites and find the security freeze option, usually hidden at the bottom of the page.

-At some point during the process you’ll either be presented with the option to choose a PIN number, or their system will automatically generate one for you.
+At some point during the process, you’ll either be presented with the option to choose a PIN number, or their system will automatically generate one for you.
 WRITE THIS NUMBER DOWN.
 Put it into a safe place where you will never lose it.
 If you want to thaw your credit report in the future, you are going to need this PIN.